Meet Our Volunteer Champions

 November - Nancy Sick & Beta Sigma Phi

-Step By Step had the pleasure of hosting a work party for the service sorority, Phi Beta Kappa, here at the farm.
+Step By Step had the pleasure of hosting a work party for the service sorority, Beta Sigma Phi, here at the farm.
 This delightful group of women, organized by Nancy Sick, spent the morning crafting and assembling 22 beautiful family gift baskets.
 The baskets were raffled off as prizes at our south end family Christmas celebration.
 The group generously brought a number of gifts and donations to add to the gifts.
 These baskets are a highlight for many of our moms and give them and their families the opportunity to spend some fun, quality time together during the holidays.
 Thank you, Nancy and crew!